xapian/xapian-docsprint/howtos/boolean_filters.rst

 A full copy of the this updated search code is available in :xapian-basename-code-example:`^`.
-With this, we could perform a search for documents matching "clock", and filter the results to return only those with a value of ``"steel (metal)"`` as one of the semicolon separated values in the materials field:
+With this, we could perform a search for documents matching "man", and filter the results to return only those with a value of ``crayon`` as one of the semicolon separated values in the materials field:

 .. xapianrunexample:: search_filters
-    :args: db clock 'steel (metal)'
+    :args: db man crayon

 Using the query parser
 ----------------------